Introductory Business Law CLEP

 - Statute of Frauds - This one is important.
 Know what it is, but pay attention to the "Uniform Commercial Code" section where it talks about what falls under this statute.

-- Breach of contract and remedies - This gives a great overview and you can look up the various cases cited if you want some examples.
+- Breach of contract and remedies - This gives a great overview.

 - Bar to remedies for breach of contract - This goes into more detail then the previous link about the remedies available, so you can use it for that section as well.
 This time around though, pay attention to the limitations.
 Know when you "can't" use the remedies.